Exploring Yosemite in Winter

 Winter is the coziest time of year in the park.
 My husband, Michael, and I love to sip hot buttered rums while toasting our toes at the round fireplace in the Mountain Room Lounge at Yosemite Valley Lodge, with Yosemite Falls a whisper of its summer self visible beyond the tall windows.
 Kids crowd around the wonderful Swedish-style fireplace, here, to roast marshmallows and make s’mores.

-In Half Dome Village, an encampment of wooden cabins and tent cabins open weekends and holidays in the winter, campers gather in rocking chairs by the fireplace in the nostalgic old lounge building, where vintage photos and artifacts call for a stroll around the room.
+In Curry Village, an encampment of wooden cabins and tent cabins open weekends and holidays in the winter, campers gather in rocking chairs by the fireplace in the nostalgic old lounge building, where vintage photos and artifacts call for a stroll around the room.
 Under the incense cedars, Kellogg oaks and Jeffrey pines in the eastern end of the valley at the foot of Glacier Point, the original Curry Village was established in 1899, and is the camp that many people remember from their childhoods.

-The glow of stained glass warms contented guests in the Great Lounge of the Majestic Yosemite Hotel (formerly the Ahwahnee Hotel) as they gaze from their armchairs at the blazing logs in the giant-sized, stone fireplace.
+The glow of stained glass warms contented guests in the Great Lounge of the Ahwahnee Hotel as they gaze from their armchairs at the blazing logs in the giant-sized, stone fireplace.
 A masterpiece of Art Deco and California Craftsman architecture, the monumental Ahwahnee opened in 1927.
 Priceless Native American baskets and artifacts, historic photos and Persian and American Indian rugs create a museum-like atmosphere.
 With a three-story-high ceiling and baronial chandeliers, the 130-foot-long dining room is world-famous for its impressive size, massive sugar pine log beam structure, and stunning views of the landscape through the floor-to-ceiling windows.
 (If you’ve been in the Great Lounge before and loved the large, original photos of cowboys and Native Americans, you will find them now in Half Dome Village in the “lounge,” my favorite hideaway, which is a charming, original log building with antique furnishings and beautiful vintage lamps and photos of early days, and big rocking chairs on the porch where you can people-watch and rest from your wanderings.)

 Southern Charm at Wawona